odiaa97/FWD-Advanced-Web-Projects/Project2 - Storefront Backend/README.md

 Run the project: `npm run start` >> `Server listening on http://localhost:3000`

-You can access the images API from : `http://localhost:3000/api/images`
+You can access APIs from : `http://localhost:3000/`

-You can test image resizing given the image name, width and height as query parameters through: `http://localhost:3000/api/images?filename=image1&width=300&height=300`